shemtovsamuel/shemtovsamuel/README.md

 Hi 👋 My name is Samuel Shemtov
 ===============================

-Etudiant Epitech en 2ᵉ année à Paris
+Epitech student in 3ᵉ year in Paris
 ------------------------------------

 * 🌍  I'm based in Paris